Isle of Portland: Portland Bill

 Portland Bill is the southern tip of the island of Portland.
 The Bill has three lighthouse towers.
 The Higher Lighthouse is now a dwelling and holiday apartments whilst the Lower Lighthouse is now a bird observatory and field centre providing records of bird migration and accommodation for visitors, which opened in 1961.
 The white and red lighthouse on Bill Point replaced the Higher and Lower Lighthouses in 1906.
 It is a prominent and much photographed feature; an important landmark for ships passing the headland and its tidal race.
 The current lighthouse was refurbished in 1996 and became remotely controlled.
 It now contains a visitors' centre giving information and guided tours of the lighthouse.
-As of June 2009, the lighthouse uses a 1 kW metal-halide US-made lamp with an operational life of about 4000 hours, or 14 months.

 Portland Ledge and Portland Race

 Portland Ledge is an underwater extension of Portland Stone into the English Channel at a place where the depth of Channel is 20 to 40 metres (about 10 to 20 fathoms).
 Tidal flow is disrupted by the feature; at 10 metres (about 5 fathoms) deep and 2.4 km long, it causes a tidal race to the south of Portland Bill, the so-called Portland Race.
 The current only stops for brief periods during the 12 1/2-hour tidal cycle and can reach 4 m/s at the spring tide of 2 m.